Research and Study Abroad

 If you want to work immediately upon returning to the US:

 You need to be physically present in the US if you want to apply for any F-1 off-campus work authorization.
-Remember, it usually takes about 90 days to get authorization to work.
+Remember, it usually takes 3-5 months to get authorization to work.
 If you think that you may want to work immediately after your coming back to the US, talk to an advisor at the OGS prior to leaving to discuss how you can make this possible.

 Contact us with your research or study abroad plans.
 Be sure to tell us how long you plan to be away for.
 We will then let you know if and how you can keep your J-1 status active while outside of the US.